manminusone/parc/README.md

 # parc
 Projector aspect ratio correction.
-A small piece of JavaScript that allows you to adjust your browser's aspect ratio.
+A small piece of JavaScript that allows you to adjust your page's aspect ratio.

 ## What this does

 This library is to be used in cases where you are displaying a browser window on a projector, but for whatever reason the projector isn't displaying the correct aspect ratio.
-Including this JavaScript file in your HTML should allow you to adjust the scale and offset (or translation) of your HTML page.
+Including this JavaScript file in your HTML should allow you to adjust the scale and offset (or translation) of the body of your HTML page.

 See a demo page at [the GitHub Pages site for this repo.](https://manminusone.github.io/parc/)